-In the sidewall puncture test, it scores just 3 points which is bit less than comparable tires that come in closer to 4/5 points.
-The 3x180 carcass is really thin and fast, but easy to puncture.
+In the sidewall puncture test, it scores just 3 points which is a bit less than comparable tires that come in closer to 4/5 points.
+The 3x180 carcass is thin and fast, but easy to puncture.

 Michelin has made some great advancements in the rolling resistance department with the new Power Competition road bike tire.
 I'm happy to confirm that Michelin's claimed 25% reduction in rolling resistance when compared to the Pro 4 Service Course appears to be true.
-It must be said that the lower rolling resistance comes at the cost of a lower puncture resistance and tire thickness as well.
+It must be said the lower rolling resistance comes at the cost of less puncture resistance and tire thickness as well.
 In my opinion, the Power Competition is the successor of the Pro 4 Comp and not the Pro 4 Service Course.

 The Michelin Power Competition now fits perfectly between the Continental GP4000S II, Schwalbe One V-Guard, and Vittoria Corsa as one of the top performing road bike tires with average puncture resistance.
 As these are brand new tires, not much is known about grip and wear yet.
 When purely looking at rolling resistance, puncture resistance, and Michelin's reputation, these should be good tires.